-As the government continues to trample on the civil rights of people by insisting we wear masks or other PPE and to get vaccinated so we don’t inadvertently kill ourselves or others by accident, the push back by some in our society on wearing masks has been mind boggling but nothing new or surprising.
-We have a history of fighting compliance and all you have to do is look back to 1966, a time when life was filled with surfing, psychedelics and muscle cars.
+As the government continues to trample on the civil rights of people by insisting we wear masks or other PPE and get vaccinated so we don’t inadvertently kill ourselves or others by accident, the pushback by some in our society on wearing masks has been mind-boggling but nothing new or surprising.
+We have a history of fighting compliance and all you have to do is look back to 1966, a time when life was filled with surfing, psychedelics, and muscle cars.
 Driving our cars along the highway or main drag, untethered to the seat with the top down, commuting with nature, the wind in your hair with the music cranked up was a birthright or so we thought.
-This freedom was about to be dealt a major set back when congress passed the National Traffic and Motor Vehicle Act.
+This freedom was about to be dealt a major setback when congress passed the National Traffic and Motor Vehicle Act.

-This new act was a response to the horrible year of 1960 when 93,803 deaths from unintentional injuries were recorded, 41% (38,459 human lives) were associated with motor vehicle crashes just like the one that took James Dean in 1955.
-Other high profile accidents continued to add fuel to the fire such as Comedian and TV personality Ernie Kovac in 1962 who plowed his station wagon into a power pole and without restraints wound up being thrown half way through the passenger side.
+This new act was a response to the horrible year of 1960 when 93,803 deaths from unintentional injuries were recorded, and 41% (38,459 human lives) were associated with motor vehicle crashes just like the one that took James Dean in 1955.
+Other high-profile accidents continued to add fuel to the fire such as Comedian and TV personality Ernie Kovac in 1962 who plowed his station wagon into a power pole and without restraints wound up being thrown halfway through the passenger side.
 In 1963 Country music singer Jack Anglin died in a car crash on the way to Patsy Cline’s funeral.
 1964 race car driver Glenn Dunaway died when he crashed into a train at a rail crossing.
-Then in 1966 we saw the trio of celebrity car deaths beginning in April with musician Richard Farina killed in a motorcycle accident and then in August, both playboy model Tonya Crews died in a car crash as well as JFK assassination witness Lee Bowers when his car veered of the road.
-Then came 1967 when we lost Jayne Mansfield when her car hit the back of a big rig and Rockin’ Robin Roberts left us in a head on collision and he wasn’t even driving.
+Then in 1966, we saw the trio of celebrity car deaths beginning in April with musician Richard Farina killed in a motorcycle accident, and then in August, both playboy model Tonya Crews died in a car crash as well as JFK assassination witness Lee Bowers when his car veered off the road.
+Then came 1967 when we lost Jayne Mansfield when her car hit the back of a big rig and Rockin’ Robin Roberts left us in a head-on collision and he wasn’t even driving.
 So as you can see, death by car doesn’t discriminate, but it makes great headlines.

-The use of seat belts didn’t actually become mandatory until each state in the U.S. which took their time to establish their own seat belt laws, with New York leading the way as the first state to mandate that drivers use a seat belt in 1984.
+The use of seat belts didn’t actually become mandatory until each state in the U.S. took its time to establish its own seat belt laws, with New York leading the way as the first state to mandate that drivers use a seat belt in 1984.
 It only took 18 years between when the law took effect and the first seatbelt law.
-Over the next eleven years 48 other states would institute seat belt use laws and along with hours of Public Service Announcements, courtesy notices and massive crackdowns by law enforcement with high penalties, people accepted wearing seatbelts as gospel.
+Over the next eleven years, 48 other states would institute seat belt use laws and along with hours of Public Service Announcements, courtesy notices, and massive crackdowns by law enforcement with high penalties, people accepted wearing seatbelts as gospel.
 Even today, if you don’t click it you may be pulled over in a crackdown.
-However, in New Hampshire, where they “live free or die” and they do, as they remain the only U.S. state without a seat belt use law for drivers.
+However, in New Hampshire, where they “live free or die” they do, as they remain the only U.S. state without a seat belt use law for drivers.

-So here at his work place, Zeke is an outstanding employee.
+So here at his workplace, Zeke is an outstanding employee.
 He’s never missed a day of work and he operates his large complicated machine like no one else.
 In fact, no one else has ever produced as many widgets on a shift as Zeke.
-Zeke is a mean widget making machinist.
-However Zeke has decided that he finds wearing hearing protection unnatural and violates his right to not wear it and go deaf but he wasn’t worried about going deaf as he’s sure he’s immune to deafness and refused to wear the mandatory ear protection.
-80% of the manufacturing companies out there would have disciplined and/or terminated Zeke for non compliance.
+Zeke is a mean widget-making machinist.
+However, Zeke has decided that he finds wearing hearing protection unnatural and violates his right to not wear it and go deaf but he wasn’t worried about going deaf as he’s sure he’s immune to deafness and refused to wear the mandatory ear protection.
+80% of the manufacturing companies out there would have disciplined and/or terminated Zeke for noncompliance.
 Rightfully so.
-Sad that, 20% would look the other way for such an outstanding performer.
-Zeke was terminated and of course sued saying that his termination was not for noncompliance but for being a practicing Druid.
+Sad that 20% would look the other way for such an outstanding performer.
+Zeke was terminated and of course, sued to say that his termination was not for noncompliance but for being a practicing Druid.